Community Planning Through the Lens of

 Deploy Inclusive Planning and Engagement

 Community planning can improve or worsen social and economic inequities for individuals, particularly those who have been historically marginalized.
-To improve inequities, planners must prioritize inclusive engagement.
+To address inequities, planners must prioritize inclusive engagement.

 -